bugcrowd/templates/templates/cross_site_scripting_xss/flash_based/template.md

 1. Log in to {{application}} at {{url}} if required
 1. Upload a flash file (.swf)
-3. Navigate to the {{url}} with {{parameter}} at the end of it
+1. Navigate to the {{url}} with {{parameter}} at the end of it
-4. Append a JavaScript Payload to the end of the parameter.
+1. Append a JavaScript payload to the end of the parameter
-5. Observe that the JavaScript payload was executed
+1. Observe that the JavaScript payload was executed

 ## Vulnerability Evidence